-Baking the Strawberry Lemon Bars
+Baking these Classic Lemon Bars

 I make my lemon bars thicker than normal.
 Because … why not?
 In my book, a thicker gooey, tart lemon layer is always better.
 And because of that, I needed to bake them longer than a regular lemon bar.
 I started out timing it around 40 minutes but ended up baking it between 50-60 minutes.
 It came out of the oven with a gold hue while the edges were a nice brown caramelization.
 In my estimation, the outside edges (just like brownies) are the most delectable part of the bars.

-Letting the Strawberry Lemon Bars Cool Completely
+Letting the Bars Cool Completely

-Let the bars cool for 30 minutes in the pan.
+Let the classic lemon bars cool for 30 minutes in the pan.
 Then, using the parchment paper that is hanging over the sides, gently loosen the bars and pull them out of the pan.
 Set them on a metal baking rack to finish cooling.
 Let the bars cool completely before cutting into them.
 If you’re patient enough (which I am not), place them in the refrigerator to chill further.

 The Dusting of Powdered sugar